 What's a destination wedding like?
-Picture yourselves in a warm, luxurious atmosphere with happy friends and family toasting the two of you.
+Picture yourselves in a warm, luxurious atmosphere with happy friends and family toasting the two of you after recuperating from travel time.
 Music plays and a feast of fine food awaits.

 Advice from a Destination Wedding Expert

-Bridal consultant and author of Weddings for Dummies Marcy L. Blum notes a rise in the destination wedding, where a couple invites, say, 20 of their nearest and dearest on a mini-vacation.
+Bridal consultant and author of Weddings for Dummies Marcy L. Blum notes a rise in the destination wedding, where a couple invites their nearest and dearest on a mini-vacation.
 The ceremony itself, the reception, and the honeymoon all occur over a long weekend, along with other destination wedding activities designed to bring the revelers together.

-The etiquette of a destination wedding generally calls for invited guests to pay their own airfare.
-The bride and groom pick up the tab for the lodging, food, and beverages at a destination wedding.
+The etiquette of a destination wedding generally calls for invited guests to pay for their own airfare and hotel room.
+The bride and groom pick up the tab for the ceremony, guest food and beverages, and additional festivities at a destination wedding.

 It's smart for a couple planning a destination wedding to negotiate a discounted rate for booking multiple rooms and also check with airlines to determine if group airfare rates are available.

 For one destination wedding, Blum sent invitees a questionnaire beforehand to determine each one's special interests in order to construct an itinerary.
-Over the course of three days there were opportunities for them to snorkel, SCUBA dive, participate in a tennis tournament, play beach volleyball, and learn how to dance to reggae music.
+Over the course of three days there were opportunities for them to snorkel, SCUBA, participate in a tennis tournament, play beach volleyball, and take lessons in dancing to reggae music.

 Couples planning a destination wedding without the help of a consultant can work with a hotel's concierge, wedding planner, or banquet planner.
 Do call an area's Tourist Office to learn the legal requirements for marrying in the destination.
-Some Caribbean islands require a three-day residency prior to the ceremony, proof of citizenship, completing several documents, and a nominal fee.
+Some Caribbean islands require residency prior to the ceremony plus proof of citizenship, completing several documents, and a nominal fee.

 A Destination Wedding Isn't for Everyone

-Brides and grooms who haven known forever that they've wanted to celebrate their wedding in their hometown, perhaps reciting vows in the same church or synagogue where their parents or even grandparents wed, will not want to travel out of town.
+Brides and grooms who have known forever that they will want to celebrate their wedding in their hometown, perhaps reciting vows in the same church or synagogue where their parents or even grandparents wed, will not want to travel out of town.